centreon/centreon-engine/doc/user/configuration/advanced/external_commands.rst

 External commands can be used to accomplish a variety of things while Centreon Engine is running.
-Example of what can be done include temporarily disabling notifications for services and hosts, temporarily disabling service checks, forcing immediate service checks, adding comments to hosts and services, etc.
+Example of what can be done include forcing immediate service checks, etc.

 Command Format
 ==============